GET BRITAIN OUT sets the record straight here on what will happen when Britain gets out of the EU.

 TRUTH: Britain will be able to work closer with our natural allies in the Commonwealth – and the rest of the world

 The EU is not the sole international organisation in the world.
-Britain is already a leading member of NATO, and we have a seat on the UN Security Council.
+The UK is already a leading member of NATO, and also has a seat on the UN Security Council.

 The United States; Australia; Canada; New Zealand; India; Hong Kong – Britain has strong ties with all of these important global, self-governing nations.